-The Center for Research in Pediatric Immune Deficiency applies novel approaches to identifying molecular pathways and genes that contribute to human immune deficiency diseases; interacts with genetics, immunology, cancer, infectious diseases, aging, emerging pathogens, and stem cell biology to integrate research efforts across traditional disciplines; and provides an infrastructure for interactions between physician, scientists and basic scientists to translate research findings to patients.
+The Center for Research in Pediatric Immune Deficiency (CRPID) applies novel approaches to identifying molecular pathways and genes that contribute to human immune deficiency diseases; interacts with genetics, immunology, cancer, infectious diseases, aging, emerging pathogens, and stem cell biology to integrate research efforts across traditional disciplines; and provides an infrastructure for interactions between physician, scientists and basic scientists to translate research findings to patients.

 The Center for Research on Perinatal Outcomes, originally called the Center for Research on Women's Health, was founded at the University of Florida in the late 1990's to foster interdisciplinary and inter-professional research collaborations in Women's Health.
 It was the first Center at the University of Florida not housed in a particular College, but rather encompassed a University wide collection of researchers across many disciplines.

 The mission of the Center for Spirituality and Health is to pursue research and provide curriculum at the interface of spirituality and the health sciences.
 It is designed to promote within UF the rigorous, interdisciplinary study of the human experience of faith, belief and spiritual knowledge in relation to health at the individual, community and global levels.

 The Center for Structural Biology is a research and teaching unit of the University of Florida within the College of Medicine, with a mission to study biological structure in order to gain a greater understanding of the relationship between structure and function.
 The Center is an integral part of the University of Florida Brain Institute and is jointly developing programs with the National High Magnetic Field Laboratory.